iBSc in Psychology

 For more information about the next iBSc Fair, keep an eye on the information sessions on the website.

-- This course is led by Dr Emma Godfrey
+- This course is led by Dr Qazi Rahman

 - All prospective students are invited to attend the King's College London Intercalated BSc Fair which takes place every year.
-For more information click here.
+For more information on this year's Fair on the 4th December 2019, please click here.

 - Follow us on Twitter @iBScPsychKCL